 - There is also a specific web portal for supplying digital services to the government which can be found here.

-- UK Trade and Investment, the government’s export and investment promotion department, advertises international tendering opportunities here.
+- The Department for International Trade, the government’s export and investment promotion department, advertises international tendering opportunities through:

 - And the Enterprise Europe Network has a portal allowing you to find overseas partners for your business here.